 Public Disclosure of Assessment Reports

 The Center for Business Studies offers a Business Administration major leading to a Bachelor of Arts or Bachelor of Science Degree.
 We also offer a minor in Business Administration, as well as an online Bachelor of Science degree in Business Administration.

 All Business Administration students, regardless of emphasis, must either take College Algebra or higher, or CLEP out of the Mathematics requirement or take advanced placement in Mathematics in high school and score a 3 or better in the AP standardized test.
 Math Statistics will not be accepted as fulfillment of the Business Administration math requirement.
 Students from other programs needing to complete business courses in Accounting and Economics in particular, are strongly urged to take College Algebra as well.

-International students intending to take a Kentucky Wesleyan College Bachelor of Arts or Bachelor of Science in Business Administration with an emphasis in either General Business Administration, Marketing, Human Resource Management or Aviation Management should have a TOEFL iBT test score of 94 or higher.
+International students intending to take a Kentucky Wesleyan College Bachelor of Arts or Bachelor of Science in Business Administration with an emphasis in either General Business Administration, Marketing or Human Resource Management should have a TOEFL iBT test score of 94 or higher.
 In Reading, the student should have scored a 22 or higher.
 In Listening, the student should have scored a 22 or higher.
 In Speaking, the student should have scored a 22 or higher.
 In Writing, the student should have scored a 22 or higher.
 Deficiencies in any of the four areas may require the student to take English as a Second Language at the Community College.

 Online Business Administration Programs